Jhgomez/sopes1/project2/README.md

 7. To test this we could delete the json file and then run `oras pull --insecure 35.223.33.184.nip.io/sopes1/courses:latest`. (alternative) `oras pull --insecure core.harbor.sopes/sopes1/courses:latest`

-## Containerizing applications(Dockerizing Applications)

-Here is a very interesting [document](https://www.michalklempa.com/2023/03/combining-docker-images/) explaining what multi-layer docker images are and how we can inspect images further. `docker history --no-trunc=true <image_name> > <file_name>`, this gets the docker command history written into the file name given. `docker run --entrypoint '' --rm -it <image_name> /bin/sh`: This could helps us debug an image, basically we pass an empty entry point and then we execute the shell with the last command `/bin/sh` it could be /bin/bash`, after this we could try things like get the file address of a binary like `which curl` or `which java`, etc. To build all images I went to through their official repo

-### List of containers ports
-This is a list of the ports that our images are exposing.
-Be aware I had to build my gRPC client image with the following code `docker build -f client/Dockerfile -t grpc_client .`

-1. gRPC client: 8000
-2.